LongBu/AWS-MLS-C01-Study-Guide/README.md

 ## AWS-MLS-C01-Study-Guide

-Note these are my own personal notes and are a work in progress as I study torwards passing this exam.
+Note these are my own personal notes and are a work in progress as I study towards passing this exam.
 If this helps someone great, but I make no guarantees/promises.

 ## Table of Contents
 1. <a href="#introduction">Introduction</a>